sravan559/WeShare/README.md

 WeShare
 =======

-Task Management System using Java and MySQL
+Task Management System using ASP.Net and SQL Server